tomaloki/Exam_pythonChatBot/README.txt

 A full list of all of the words the bots respond to: sayings = ["work", "play", "eat", "cry", "sleep", "fight", "hello", "Hey", "yo", "wind", "rain", "snow", "sunshine",
-           "pretty", "kind", "beautiful", "intelligent", "wise", "name"]
+           "pretty", "kind", "beautiful", "intelligent", "wise", "name"] All of the bots might not respond to all of the words.

 It is advised to use one word at a time.
 The chosen word can be anywhere in the sentence you choose to send.